A Benchmark and Comprehensive Survey on Knowledge Graph Entity Alignment via Representation Learning: Generic Framework of Embedding-based EA

 \section{Generic Framework of Embedding-based EA}

-We provide a generic framework for embedding-based EA techniques as illustrated in Figure~\ref{fig:framework}.
-The components or procedures drawn in dashed lines are optional.
-We identify key characteristics of EA techniques and summarize them in Table~\ref{tab:model_summary}.
+We provide a generic framework for embedding-based EA techniques to capture key components and strategies in Figure~\ref{fig:framework}.
+The components drawn in dashed lines are optional.
 The approach of embedding-based EA typically consists of three components, an \emph{embedding module}, an \emph{alignment module}, and an \emph{inference module}.

 The embedding module and the alignment module may be trained alternatively or jointly, and these two together compose the \emph{training modules} for EA.